 Modifying your Engine - Basics

-Sometimes, it is not practical to swap an entire engine.
-This may be for reasons of insurance, effort required, or cost of a good quality replacement engine, or if you already have a good 1275cc engine installed.
-In this case, a Stage 1 kit can be fitted.
-This usually consists of a new exhaust, LCB exhaust manifold, intake manifold, performance air filter and replacement carburettor needle, and is available for all engine sizes.
-These elements are vital for future modifications and represent the cheapest methods of extracting more power from the engine.
+...a Stage 1 kit .
+Stage 1 Kits usually consists of a new exhaust, LCB exhaust manifold, intake manifold, performance air filter and replacement carburetor needle, and is available for all engine sizes.
+These elements are vital for future modifications and represent the cheapest methods of extracting more power from the car's engine.

-Expect an power improvement of 20-25% and an improvement in fuel economy.
+And best yet, you can expect a power improvement of 20-25% PLUS an improvement in fuel economy.
 These kits can be fitted by anyone with basic mechanical knowledge.

-Another possible modification is to replace the carburettor with a larger one.
-This does not provide significant advantages for engines in standard tune but should be a prerequisite for fitting a stage 1 kit.
+Another possible modification is to replace the carburetor with a larger one.
+This does not provide significant advantages for engines in standard tune but should be a prerequisite for fitting a Stage 1 Kit.

-To obtain more power than provided by the Stage 1 kit requires modifications to the engine.
-The next modification is generally to replace the cylinder head with one that has modified chambers and ports and larger valves - the cost of a replacement head varies according to the aggressiveness of the modifications.
+You might also consider replacing the cylinder head with one that has modified chambers and ports and larger valves.
+The cost of a replacement head varies according to the aggressiveness of the modifications.

 The more power, the more wear on the gearbox and engine.
 The gearbox is mentioned first because it was originally designed for an 848cc engine delivering 34bhp and has not been significantly strengthened since.

-About 90bhp with a 1380cc engine is the limit for good all-round tractability and reasonable longevity of the engine and gearbox, without serious modifications to strengthen either.
-Even at this level, expect to replace gearboxes more frequently, and engine life will be shortened if the car is driven hard.
+About 90bhp with a 1380cc motor is the limit for good all-round tractability and reasonable longevity of the engine and gearbox, without serious modifications to strengthen either.
+Even at this level, expect to replace gearboxes more frequently, and car engine life will be shortened if the car is driven hard.

 Around 100bhp is common.
 Around this amount of power, relatively expensive strengthened engine and gearbox parts must be used and low-end driveability is compromised.
-It is not cheap to set up an engine to deliver this amount of power reliably, and peak rpm will be somewhere around 6000rpm or beyond - an engine in this state of tune must be revved high to extract peak power.
+It is not cheap to set up a motor to deliver this amount of power reliably, and peak rpm will be somewhere around 6000rpm or beyond - an engine in this state of tune must be revved high to extract peak power.

-Any increase in power beyond that of a standard 1275cc engine can have some compromising effects on the rest of the car.
+Any increase in power beyond that of a standard 1275cc motor can have some compromising effects on the rest of the car.
 It is usually necessary to fit an uprated radiator, and the brakes may no longer be up to stopping the car if it is driven more aggressively.<

 Engine Swap Details